We must come down from our 10,000-foot view and stop patting people on the head.

 By Sam Yang - Get similar updates here

 For the 257th time, another person shared with me their insight/ observation on life: that there are two kinds of people, people who are book-smart and people who are street-smart.
-I actually don't know if it was 257 times but it has been notable, and each time the person saying it, said it as if this view was uniquely theirs.
-They even had to be cautious: "This insight gives you an unfair advantage.
+I actually don't know if it was 257 times but it has been notable, and each time the person said it as if this view was uniquely theirs.
+They were even cautious: "This insight gives you an unfair advantage.
 Is Sam cool enough to share this with?"
 I tease.
-But is this really a fresh idea?
-Or is this rather a trite repackaging of an old prejudice?
+But, is this really a fresh idea?
+Or is this a trite repackaging of an old prejudice?

 The Initial Way to Break People Down

-The "book-smart/ street-smart" worldview is a common observation.
-It is fairly obvious.
+The "book-smart/ street-smart" worldview is fairly obvious.
 It's something we learn as school children.
-We may not be aware of the colloquial term, but we recognize that there are two types of cleverness that are the most distinct.
-(If we use academia as the baseline.)
-One is based mostly (or solely) on academics.
+We may not be aware of the colloquial terms, but we recognize that there are two distinct types of cleverness: kids who are good at school and kids who are good at things outside of the classroom.
 The old expression for "book-smart" was "learned."
 Children, for the most part, have limited life experience to draw knowledge from.
 To speed up the learning process, we have school, books, TV, internet, and our parents.
 Since it has yet to be lived, it is more theoretical, but someone previous to us has already experienced it.
-Though without personal experience, "book-smart" is often abstract.
+Though without personal experience, "book-smart" is abstract.

-The other type of cleverness, which is the opposite of the "book-smart" person is someone who likely doesn't do as well academically.
-They learn from the "streets" or rather, from experience — sometimes from the collective experience of the "street."
+The other type of cleverness is one learned from the "streets," or rather, from experience — sometimes from the collective experience of the "street."
 This type of child may be less protected, learning mostly from trial and error.
 They have gathered more experiential knowledge than peers of similar age, which gives them an edge necessary to deal with the potential difficulties or dangers of life — especially urban life.
 However, this is usually out of necessity, based on their life circumstances.
 It is not ideal and not a path they might have voluntarily picked for themselves.
+And without proper safety nets, even if they do learn from experience, they may still get trampled by societal systems.

-To put it into terms of social class, one is rich and clever, the other is clever for someone poor.
-Another way to say the same thing is: smart for a dummy.
-You can't say someone is "street-smart" without also implying many other things about them, none of which are flattering.
+To put it into terms of social class: one is rich and clever, the other is clever for someone poor.
+You can't say someone is "street-smart" without also implying many other things about them, none of which are flattering (i.e., "For someone uneducated, you're not that dumb.")

 A Maturing Worldview